All Episodes

 Who knows?

-I can't wait to see it, Russ.
+I can't wait to see it, Rush.

-Oh, by the way, that that reminds me.
+Oh, by the way, that reminds me.

-Yesterday I got up, as I always do, and I got in here to do show prep, and one of the papers I check uh is the New York Post.
+Yesterday, I got up, as I always do, and I got in here to do show prep.

-Uh owned by the uh news corporation, which also owns Fox News Channel, which has still not apologized today to Congressman Conyers for confusing him with uh Congressman William Jefferson Democrat Louisiana.
+I will go on record as saying I love the New York Post, owned by the News Corporation, which also owns Fox News Channel, which has still not apologized today to Congressman Conyers for confusing him with Congressman William Jefferson, Democrat, Louisiana.

 It's an AP story.

-It wasn't the Post didn't write it.
+The Post didn't write it.

 This story dealt with that scene, those two scenes last week, as though it was real life.

-And they went out and they got interviews with all of these shrinks to comment on the ethics, the lack of ethics, the professionalism of the portrayal of the business in in in those two scenes.
+And they went out and they got interviews with all of these shrinks to comment on the ethics, the lack of ethics, the professionalism of the portrayal of the business in those two scenes.

-And I'm thinking it's a television show.
+And I'm thinking, it's a television show.

 They were writing about this as though this were real.